programminghistorian/ph-submissions/lessons/getting-started-with-mysql-using-r.md

 (See below)
 ![Root password](http://jeffblackadar.ca/getting-started-with-mysql/getting-started-with-mysql-15.png "")

 Look in the Start menu under MySQL for MySQL Workbench.
 If it is there, click to launch.
-If not, click on MySQL Installer - Community ti re-run the installation and add MySQL Workbench to the installed products.
+If not, click on MySQL Installer - Community to re-run the installation and add MySQL Workbench to the installed products.

 ##### Installation tips for a Mac: